SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentTest.md

 ### Prepare System

 The pipeline starts with the stage "Prepare System".
 This stage, however, is optional.  **If this stage is active**, a new Steampunk system is created for each pipeline execution.
 This has the advantage, that each test runs on a fresh system without a history.
 On the other hand, the duration of each pipeline execution will increase as the system provisioning takes a significant amount of time. **If this stage is not active**, you have to provide a prepared Steampunk (quality) system for the other stages.
 Then, each pipeline execution runs on the same system.
-Of course, the system has a history, but the pipeline durtion will be shorter.
+Of course, the system has a history, but the pipeline duration will be shorter.
 Please also consider: the total costs may increase for a static system in contrast to a system, which is only active during the pipeline.

 ### Clone Repositories